fharper/mytalks/slides/Deckset/Building Web Apps That Don’t Suck.md

 - you don’t always need a framework or a library
 - put as much logic as you can on the server-side
 - don’t fix it if it’s not broken (human aversion to change)
-- create tests, test, and retest
+- think accessibility (a11y, pa11y, axe tool & hint)
-- think accessibility (a11y, pa11y, axe tool)
+- SSL all the things

 ---